LeonLow97-Sandbox/git-github-bootcamp/colt_steele/006-git-stash.md

 # Git Stash Apply

-# Applying anc Clearing The Stash
+- `git stash apply`: apply whatever is stashed away, without removing it from the stash.
+    - `git stash pop` is different because it removes it from the stash but `git stash apply` does not.
+    - `git stash apply` useful if you want to apply stashed changes to multiple branches.

 # Working with multiple stashes

+# Applying and Clearing The Stash